NIHITHPENUMUCHU/Weather-app/README.md

  A Weather App to show the weather in certain areas or places

- if you want you can take the API's because i too got it in online
+ if you want you can take the API because i too got it from online